Sourdough Tools and Equipment

 👎 Cons:

-Enameled Dutch Oven
+Enameled Dutch Ovens

-- Temperature range:
+- Temperature range

-- Most sourdough recipes require preheating and baking at 500ºF (260ºC).
-Some enameled Dutch ovens have oven temperature limits of 450ºF or less, which isn’t ideal for baking bread.
-Usually, it’s simply a lid handle that can’t withstand high temperatures, and you have to purchase a separate handle for high temperatures (this is the case with some Le Creuset knobs, by the way!).
+- Usually, it’s simply a lid handle that can’t withstand high temperatures, and you have to purchase a separate handle for high temperatures (this is the case with some Le Creuset knobs, by the way!).

-- Capacity and Shape:
+- Capacity and Shape

-- I prefer a 5 to 6-quart capacity for baking sourdough breads.
-That size is large enough for soups and stews, or deep frying (like the image of my Sourdough Beignets below) providing versatility.
+- That size is large enough for soups and stews, making jam, or deep frying recipes like Sourdough Beignets or Sourdough Apple Cider Donuts, providing versatility.
 You can bake bread in a smaller or larger Dutch oven, but you may need to adjust the size of your loaf.

 👉 Two recommendations: My two favorite enameled Dutch ovens are from Lodge and Staub.
 You can’t go wrong with either.